 A compact clip-fed, bolt-action shotgun that can be railed under a rifle or carbine.

 This specialised weapon is chiefly useful as an improved breaching shotgun.
-Between the removable box magazine and the bolt action, it’s easier to use on a succession of doors without breaking stride.
+Between the removable box magazine and the bolt action, it’s easier to use on a series of doors without breaking stride.
 It can also provide an immediately-available less-than-lethal option, for instance to shoot a tear gas shell or two into a suspect house.

 Basically, an improvement of the tube-fed, pump-action original.

-DCH CFUB Shotgun [BODY 03, Shotgun Blast (Range: 03): 06, Ammo: 05, R#03, Recommended STR: 02, Drawback: Misc.: Requires an Automatic Action to ready a new round to fire]
+DCH CFUB Shotgun [BODY 03, Shotgun Blast (Range: 03): 06, Ammo: 05, R#03, Recommended STR: 02, Drawback: Misc.: Requires an Automatic Action to ready a new round to fire].

-M&M CFUB Shotgun [Shotgun Blast 5, Quirk 1 (requires a Move Action to ready a new round to fire]
+M&M CFUB Shotgun [Shotgun Blast 5, Quirk 1 (requires a Move Action to ready a new round to fire].

 Note the faster action (the bolt is much closer to the normal grip on the rifle than a pump is) and of course the faster reload and slightly higher ammunition capacity.